TatuPekkarinen/socket-cloudflare/README.md

 Alongside this project I learned about networking in school and read a lot about how TCP and other networking concepts behave.

 This will work as a skeleton for further network related programming projects for myself.

-### What I learned:
-- Initializing Winsock
-- Creating and connecting TCP sockets
-- Handling error codes
-- Using `inet_addr` and `htons`
-- Became interested about networking

-### To improve:
-- Handle timeouts and retries
-- Make a proper HTTP or file transfer client
-- Overall code quality